 What is an Inboard Motor?

-There are three kinds of inboard engines:
+There are multiple kinds of inboard engines:

 Differences between Inboard and Outboard Engines